If you want to save yourself hours and hours of cleaning time, you need to get a robotic pool cleaner.

 It’s also designed with a patented 360° Anti-Tangle Swivel technology that keeps it running smooth without the cord getting in the way.

-The coolest feature of the Dolphin Premier is the Smart-Nav software that uses a microprocessor to determine the optimum cleaning pattern for your pool; this is what makes it one of the most efficient cleaners on the market.
+The coolest feature of the Dolphin Premier is the Smart-Nav software that uses a microprocessor to determine the optimum cleaning pattern for your pool; this is what makes it one of the most efficient options on the market.

 The Hayward SharkVac (click here to check the price on Amazon) claims to “hunt down” debris with its smart steering technology that keeps it on an efficient cleaning path.